Ecuadorian rail: Breeding

-Details of the Ecuadorian rail's breeding biology are not known.
+Hatchlings are covered in black down.

 Vocalization

 As of late 2022, xeno-canto had no recordings of Ecuadorian rail vocalizations and the Cornell Lab of Ornithology's Macaulay Library had 10.
 Its calls are described as "a descending series of squeals and grunts" with a higher pitch than those of the Virginia rail.

 Status

-The IUCN follows HBW taxonomy and so has not assessed the Ecuadorian rail separately from the Virginia rail.
+Its conservation status is not formally assessed, but the Ecuadorian rail is likely not globally threatened.